BioinfoMachineLearning/MULTICOM3/README.md

         - final_ranking.csv        # AlphaFold2 pLDDT ranking of the original and refined models
 ```

-* The models and ranking files are saved in *N4_monomer_structure_evaluation* folder.
+* The models and ranking files are saved in the *N4_monomer_structure_evaluation* folder.
 You can check the AlphaFold2 pLDDT score ranking file (alphafold_ranking.csv) to look for the structure with the highest pLDDT score.
 The *pairwise_ranking.tm* and *pairwise_af_avg.ranking* are the other two ranking files.

 * The refined monomer models are saved in *N5_monomer_structure_refinement_avg_final*.